 Office hours will be scheduled by appointment over Zoom.
+There is also opportunity to meet before class begins.

 Email Protocol

 If you want help with a problem, it is important that your email be properly labeled and show the calculations you have made.
 Make sure to include your name, student number, and section number in all your emails.
 Messages without this information will remain unopened.
 Students are required to obtain and use a Yorku.ca email account for course email.
 For security reasons, we generally will not respond to Gmail/Hotmail etc.